priydarshiroopak/shell/README.md

 The following additional features have been implemented (not in normal BASH):

 ### sb (squash bug):
 Detects a simple malware process that spawns multiple child processes and remains in an idle state.
 The command creates a child process which identifies the parent, grandparent, and so on of the suspected process and suggests the root cause of the issue based on a heuristic.
-The heuristic is explained in the "squashbug.heuristic.txt" file.
+The heuristic is explained in the [squashbug.heuristic.txt](squashbug.heuristic.txt) file.
 Usage: `sb [-suggest] <pid>`

 ### delep (delete with extreme prejudice):
 Helps to delete a file that has been locked by a process.
 The command takes a filepath as an argument, lists all the process pids which have the file open and those which are holding a lock over the file, and prompts the user to kill each of those processes.
 Usage: `delep <filepath>`

-Note: For "sb" command, the `squashbug.heuristic.txt` file explains the heuristic used to detect the malware process.
+Note: For "sb" command, the [squashbug.heuristic.txt](squashbug.heuristic.txt) file explains the heuristic used to detect the malware process.

 ## Usage